 In addition to this required review, the Pennsylvania Game Commission has signed cooperative, voluntary agreements with companies developing wind energy in Pennsylvania to avoid, minimize and potentially mitigate any adverse impacts the development of wind energy may have on the state's wildlife resources, brokered with substantial input from wind energy industry representatives and assistance from the Pennsylvania Wind and Wildlife Collaborative (PWWC) Wind Energy Cooperative Agreement.

 Construction of large wind energy projects generally requires approval by the local government(s) in which they are located.
-The development of many of the wind farms in Pennsylvania followed guidelines established in the Model Wind Ordinance for Local Governments.This document can be adapted as needed by the municipality that is considering wind farm development within its boundaries.
+The development of many of the wind farms in Pennsylvania followed guidelines established in the Model Wind Ordinance (PDF) for Local Governments.This document can be adapted as needed by the municipality that is considering wind farm development within its boundaries.

 More questions about wind in Pennsylvania?